open-easyrtc/open-easyrtc/docs/easyrtc_changelog.md

 	- JS Client - Three new internal peer messages with types "__gotAddedMediaStream", "__closingMediaStream", and "_addedMediaStream"
 	- JS Client - New function getRoomOccupantsAsArray() and getRoomOccupantsAsMap()
 	- JS Client - New function useThisSocketConnection() for people that want to allocate the websocket themselves.
+	- Server - Socket.io v1.0 support.
+See issue #64
+	- Server - Support for hosting experimental API's in labs.
+New server option 'apiLabsEnable' defaults to true.
+See issue #76

 Changes: